JunaidPeer/BTC_ETF/README.md

 # BTC_ETF

-Grabbed this before theu deleted it :)
+Grabbed this before SEC deleted it :)